kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ## Introduction

 The Kaltura Player Toolkit enables users to lead video delivery with HTML5 and provide the fastest viewing experience on any device, while maintaining all the same features and a consistent CSS/HTML player design.
-Kaltura Players v2 enable delivery of HTML5 with Chromeless components for Flash, iOS and Android.
+The Kaltura Player enables delivery of HTML5 with Chromeless components for Flash, iOS and Android.

 The key advantages of the Kaltura Player are: